mqtt-smarthome/mqtt-smarthome/README.md

 * V0.3 - 2015-01-12 - owagner
   - clarify that the "connected" topic is also supposed to be a JSON object
+* V0.4 - 2015-01-20 - owagner
+  - major revamp:
+    - split topic hierarchies into status/set subhierarchies, thereby getting rid of the "ack" flag
+    - messages may now be simple values as well as JSON encoded objects
+    - defined "ts" and "lc" timestamps
+    - extended "connected" into an enum to differentiate between a running interface with and without active hardware connection